Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 What you eat matters.
-But how much you eat of different foods is important, too.
-Try keeping a close eye on how much you put on your plate of each food.
-Not only can you avoid overeating, you may also find that you can eat more than you thought.
-If you eat the right amounts of different types of foods, you can feel full and have a variety of foods without blowing your goal to eat healthy.
+How much you eat of various foods is important, too.
+Keep a close eye on how much food you put on your plate.
+Not only will it help you avoid overeating, you may also find you can eat more than you thought.
+When you eat the right amounts of different food types, you can feel full enjoying a variety of foods without blowing your goal to eat healthy.

-Since not all foods are equal, the amount you eat of different foods makes a big difference.
+Not all foods are equal, so the amount you eat matters.
 How much is the right amount?
 It depends on the food.

-There are some foods you can eat in plentiful portions.
-There are others you can eat in moderate portions.
-Then there are the tasty, often unhealthy, foods you should skip or eat as little of as possible.
+There are some foods you can load up on without guilt.
+There are others you should enjoy in moderation.
+Then there are tasty, often unhealthy foods you should skip or only eat in very small amounts.

-The first step to choosing the right portions is learning what a serving size is for different foods.
+The first step to controlling portion sizes is learning what makes up an ideal serving of different foods.

 Recommended sizes are much smaller than you might think.
-A serving of:
+An optimal serving of:

-It’s also important to figure out the worst food choices you’re making.
-Fast food, sugary desserts and sweet drinks might be some of them.
-There are other foods that aren’t unhealthy, but can easily add up to too many calories if you aren’t careful.
+It’s also important to understand the unhealthy food choices you’re making.
+Fast food, sugary desserts and sweet drinks might be among them.
+There are other foods that aren't unhealthy but can easily add up to too many calories if you aren't careful.

-Just two “problem” foods — solid fats and added sugars — can make up hundreds of your daily calories.
-Try to replace your problem foods with healthier choices.
-Instead of butter and other solid fats, try olive, canola, and other oils that are better for your waistline.
+Two “problem” foods — solid fats and added sugars — can make up hundreds of your daily calories.
+Replace them with healthier choices.
+Instead of butter and other solid fats, try olive, canola or other oils that are better for your waistline.

 Check food labels and restaurant menus for hidden calories.
-Learn to "eyeball" your portion size to see what’s too much.
+Learn to "eyeball" your portion sizes to avoid overeating.

-You can eat bigger portions of filling, nutritious foods like raw, steamed, grilled or baked vegetables.
-That includes tomatoes, broccoli, asparagus, lettuce, celery, cauliflower, bell peppers, zucchinis, radishes, mushrooms and more.
-Try adding spices for flavor instead of fat or salt.
+You can eat larger portions of filling, nutritious foods.
+Raw, steamed, grilled and baked vegetables are good examples.
+Enjoy generous servings of tomatoes, broccoli, asparagus, lettuce, celery, cauliflower, bell peppers, zucchinis, radishes and mushrooms.
+Add spices for flavor instead of fat or salt.

 Fruit is full of vitamins.
 Eat as many lower-sugar fruits like grapefruit, kiwi, blackberries, raspberries and strawberries as you want.
-But trim your portions of higher sugar fruits like apples, mangos, pineapple, oranges, cantaloupe and bananas.
+But trim your portions of higher-sugar fruits like apples, mangos, pineapple, oranges, cantaloupe and bananas.
 And eat the whole fruit, not just the juice.
-The sugar and carbohydrates in juices and higher-sugar fruits can wreck your diet if you aren’t careful.
+The sugar and carbohydrates in juices and higher-sugar fruits can add up to a lot of extra calories if you aren’t careful.

 Eat foods that are higher in carbohydrates in smaller portions, and less often.
 That includes potatoes, grains, rice, white and wheat flour-based pasta, breads, and tortillas chips.